costycnc/w600-firmware-pico-micropython-costycnc/README.md

 For upload firmware need to install ch341 driver ( https://www.wemos.cc/en/latest/w600/index.html)

+You can use this terminal for write(comunicate) with w600-pico https://bipes.net.br/aroca/web-serial-terminal/

 you can use https://ttssh2.osdn.jp/ terminal for receive or send data to/from w600-pico

 https://www.settorezero.com/wordpress/software/zeroterm/ another terminal